 Going through the four stages will help develop a solid and fundamental Enterprise Architecture.
 However, this does not mean that each stage and its steps must be followed to the letter.
 The method should be seen primarily as a source of inspiration.

-More information about the Implementation Wheel can be found in Chapter 8 of my book.
+More information about the Implementation Wheel can be found in my book Getting Started with Enterprise Architecture.

 The four stages